ApurbaKumarMajumder/Machine-Learning/README.md

 * Artificial Intelligence includes the simulation process of human intelligence by machine and special computer systems.
 * The examples of artificial intelligence include learning, reasoning and self-correction.
 * Applications of AI include speech recognition, expert systems, and image recognition and machine vision.

+# AI Programming focuses on three cognitive skills

+## 1. Learning Process

+This is for making the rules aka algorithm to learn the patterns or info form available data.

+## 2. Reasoning Process

+This aspect of AI programming focuses on choosing the right algorithm to reach a desired outcome.

+## 3. Self Correction Process

+This aspect of AI programming is designed to continually fine-tune algorithms and ensure they provide the most accurate results possible.